Home / Cobweb Spiders / Common House (Parasteatoda tepidariorum)

 Eggs

-Each female have the capacity of producing approximately 17 egg sacs, which have a brown color and are pear-shaped.
+Each female has the capacity of producing approximately 17 egg sacs, which have a brown color and are pear-shaped.
 100-400 eggs come out from a single sac that remains with their mother for a certain span.

 Common House Spider Egg